adaltas/node-csv/src/index.coffee.md

         acceptedLength += @options.quote.length if @quoting
         break if not end and (i+acceptedLength >= l) char = if @nextChar then @nextChar else chars.charAt i
-        @lastC = char # this should be removed, only used in buggy end function
         @nextChar = chars.charAt i + 1
         # Auto discovery of rowDelimiter, unix, mac and windows supported
         unless @options.rowDelimiter?